New locations to charge your electric car are popping up all the time

 A typical scenario:

 You leave your house in your lovely electric vehicle at 8am, and drive 20 miles to work.
 At 5:30pm, you leave work, drive the 20 miles back, and then plug your car into your home charging point.
+The car charges overnight on a cheap, off-peak tariff and you wake up to a full ‘tank’ of electricity in the morning.
+Job done.

-Work Charging Points
+Work Charging

 If you are lucky enough to have a charging point where you work – and the boss hasn’t nabbed the space – the most likely ratings will be: